enthought/traitsui/docs/source/traitsui_user_manual/advanced_view.rst

 class, as in :ref:`internal-views`; in other cases the configure_traits() method that produces a window from a View has been called from a HasTraits object.
-However, these strategies are simply conveniences; they are not an intrinsic part of the relationship between model and view in Traits UI.
-This section begins to explore how the Traits UI package truly supports the separation of model and view prescribed by the :term:`MVC` design pattern.
+However, these strategies are simply conveniences; they are not an intrinsic part of the relationship between model and view in TraitsUI.
+This section begins to explore how the TraitsUI package truly supports the separation of model and view prescribed by the :term:`MVC` design pattern.

 An *external* view is one that is defined outside the model classes.
 In Traits